learn-co-curriculum/react-hooks-forms-abstraction/README.md

 - a new `handleChange` function to update that piece of state

-As a first refactor, let's use `useState` just once, and make an **object** representing all of our input fields:
+As a first refactor, let's use `useState` just once, and make an **object** representing all of our input fields.
+We will also need to update our `onChange` handlers and the variable names in our JSX accordingly:

 ```jsx
 function Form() {